 A good coach that specializes in your particular need I can’t stress it enough: the right coach will catapult you into infinity and beyond.
 He or she will be the one that you just “vibe” with.
 What they say inspires you and makes sense to you.
 If you’re not sure how to choose a coach, read my article how to choose a life coach in 5 steps.

 Hello, by the way, in case we haven’t met.
-I’m Lisa Cherry Beaumont, and I’m the Life Purpose Alchemist.
-I’m the chick who dedicates her life to helping people find what they love and do that instead of the crap they think they must.
+I’m Lisa Cherry Beaumont, and I’m a Careers & Interview Coach.
+I help my clients find what they love and do that instead of the crap they think they must.

-A 30 minute call with me is free of charge and without obligation – hit me up and let’s talk about how I can help you do what you love.
+A 30 minute call with me is free of charge, without obligation and on a first come, first served basis – hit me up and let’s talk about how I can help you do what you love.